 volunteer to help test new processes or software

 If you are asking for a workplace adjustment, you have the right to have someone with you in meetings, such as a colleague or union representative.
 This could be for note taking, emotional support or explaining your rights.

 A change may create barriers to you doing your job.
-For example, a new office may not be as accessible or you may need different lighting.
-A new manager may not be aware that you prefer a set work routine or that you need time off for regular medical appointments.
+For example, a new office may not be as accessible.

-It’s your choice if and how you talk about your condition at work.
-But if you have, your employer must make reasonable adjustments for you in line with the Equality Act 2010.
+But if you are disabled, your employer must make reasonable adjustments for you in line with the Equality Act 2010.
 There is no set definition of what is ‘reasonable’.
 It depends on the job, your condition and the employer.